Holmfirth High School: Ofsted Inspections

+Twinning

+In 2017 a teacher visiting Malawi found a school that Holmfirth could twin with.
+Lupaso Community Day Secondary School in Mzuzu was chosen and this led to pupils and staff visiting.
+Funds raised by 2019 allowed improvements to the schools infrastructure.
+The school near Mzuzu had about 250 pupils and some walked for over an hour to be there at 7:30 each school day.

 Performance

 Holmfirth High School ranks (2019) as a top five school in Kirklees in terms of progress 8, attainment 8 and grade 5 or above in English and Maths GCSEs.

 Progress 8 Score

 This score shows how much progress pupils at Holmfirth High School made between the end of key stage 2 and the end of key stage 4, compared to pupils across England who got similar results at the end of key stage 2.
 This is based on results in up to 8 qualifications, which include English, maths, 3 English Baccalaureate qualifications including sciences, computer science, history, geography and languages, and 3 other additional approved qualifications.

 A score above zero means pupils made more progress, on average, than pupils across England who got similar results at the end of key stage 2.

 A score below zero means pupils made less progress, on average, than pupils across England who got similar results at the end of key stage 2.

 A negative progress score does not mean pupils made no progress, or the school has failed, rather it means pupils in the school made less progress than other pupils across England with similar results at the end of key stage 2.